Boston Bruins: 3 Trade Targets at Center

 Another player that really stands out to me is Kevin Hayes.

 That might immediately make fans of the Bruins cringe given the experience the team had with his brother Jimmy during his time in Boston.
 Still, there’s a clear difference between the two Hayes brothers in terms of production.
-While Jimmy had one half-way decent season with 19 goals and 35 seasons with the Florida Panthers, Kevin has recorded at least 17 goals and 44 points in each of his first four NHL seasons, including 25 goals just last season.
+While Jimmy had one half-way decent season with 19 goals and 35 points with the Florida Panthers, Kevin has recorded at least 17 goals and 44 points in each of his first four NHL seasons, including 25 goals just last season.

 Hayes also has five goals and 17 points in 25 games this season, putting him on pace for a career-high 55 points.